Skip to content

 Defining Your Concepts

-Concepts are the foundation of reliable knowledge pipelines.
+Concepts are the foundation of reliable AI workflows.
 They define what flows through your pipes—not just as data types, but as meaningful pieces of knowledge with clear boundaries and validation rules.

 Writing Concept Definitions